-10. When should I transfer the RRSP payment?
+10. When should I contribute the amount to an RRSP?

-You would be responsible to make the RRSP transfer for the tax year in which you receive the payment (e.g. paid in 2020, transfer for 2020 tax year).
-Consult with your financial advisor or your financial institution to determine how and when to transfer the RRSP payment.
+You would be responsible to make the RRSP contribution in the same tax year in which you receive the payment (e.g. paid in 2020, contribute for 2020 tax year).
+Consult with your financial advisor or your financial institution to determine how and when to make the RRSP payment.